drei01/pricing-saas/content/blog/saas-sales-tax.md

 ### EU VAT - B2B

 You **don't** need to charge VAT because of [reverse-taxation](https://www.avalara.com/vatlive/en/eu-vat-rules/eu-vat-returns/reverse-charge-on-eu-vat.html).
 However your business **must** be registered for tax and have a VAT number and you must **collect your customer's VAT number**.
-PriceWell lets you collect your customer's VAT number during payment, you just have to enable this feature in your Pricing Page.
+PriceWell lets you collect your customer's VAT number during payment, you just have to enable this feature in your Pricing Table.

 ### EU VAT - B2C